Import Duty from Vietnam to US: 2026 Tariff Rates and Landed Cost Guide

 | Total effective duty | ~35–40% | ~10–15% |

 Furniture is where the gap really opens up: 20–30 percentage points lower than China.
-That's why you've seen so many furniture brands make the switch — US goods imports from Vietnam hit $193.8 billion in 2025, up 42% from 2024.
+That is why you have seen so many furniture brands make the switch — USTR reports US goods imports from Vietnam hit $193.8 billion in 2025, up 42.0% from 2024.[3]

-Try the Duty Calculator →Duty Rates by Product Category
+Compare Duty Rates →Duty Rates by Product Category

 | Product Category | HTS Base Rate | Section 122 | Total Effective Rate |